day8/re-frame/docs/data-oriented-design.md

 in a particular format (a domain-specific language), and that data is then seen as code by an interpreter which executes it.

 Consider hiccup.
-It is a data format for describing how to create and arranging DOM.
+It is a data format (DSL) for describing how to create and arrange DOM.
 Make a data structure in the right format and Reagent will act as the "interpreter" which executes that "language" creating the DOM you describe.
-Data is code.
+Hiccup is code.
+(Data is code)

 We can use pure data literals:
 ```clj